Filling the Gaps: A Multiple Imputation Approach to Estimating Aging Curves in Baseball: Literature Review

-Perhaps the most closely related approach to our work is that by Schuckers et al. (2021), which considers different regression and imputation frameworks for estimating the aging curves in the National Hockey League (NHL).
-First, they investigate different regression approaches including spline, quadratic, quantile, and a delta plus method, which is an extension to the delta method previously studied by Lichtman (2009), Turtoro (2019), and Judge (2020b).
-This paper also proposes an imputation approach for aging curve estimation, and ultimately concludes that the estimation becomes stronger when accounting for unobserved data, which addresses a major shortcoming in the estimation of aging curves.
-However, it appears that the aging curves are constructed without taking into account the variability as a result of imputing missing data.
+Recently, researchers have noticed the benefits of accounting for missing data in modeling performance in sports. \citet{Stival2023missing} used a latent class matrix-variate state-space framework to analyze runners' careers, and found that missing data patterns greatly contribute to the prediction of performance.
+Perhaps the most closely related approach to our work is that by \citet{Schuckers2023observed}, which considered different regression and imputation frameworks for estimating the aging curves in the National Hockey League (NHL).
+First, they investigated different regression approaches including spline, quadratic, quantile, and a delta plus method, which is an extension to the delta method previously studied by \citet{Lichtman2009baseball}, \citet{Turtoro2019flexible}, and \citet{Judge2020delta}.
+This paper also proposed an imputation approach for aging curve estimation, and ultimately concluded that the estimation becomes stronger when accounting for unobserved data, which addresses a major shortcoming in the estimation of aging curves. \citet{Safvenberg2022age} modified \citet{Schuckers2023observed}'s imputation algorithm to study aging trajectory in Swedish football.

+However, it appears that the aging curves in the aforementioned papers are constructed without taking into account the variability as a result of imputing missing data.
 This could be improved by applying multiple imputation rather than considering only one imputed dataset.
-As pointed out by Gelman \& Hill (2006) (Chapter 25), conducting only a single imputation essentially assumes that the filled-in values correctly estimate the true values of the missing observations.
+As pointed out by \citet{Gelman2006data} (Chapter 25), conducting only a single imputation essentially assumes that the filled-in values correctly estimate the true values of the missing observations.
 Yet, there is uncertainty associated with the missingness, and multiple imputation can incorporate the missing data uncertainty and provide estimates for the different sources of variability.

 \hypertarget{sec:meth}{